ShonnonHow/ShannonHow.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a fourth-year undergraduate student from [School of Mathematical Sciences](https://math.ustc.edu.cn/ENGLISH/list.htm), [University of Science and Technology of China](http://en.ustc.edu.cn/).
-My research interest includes machine learning, AI4Science (PDE), optimization, and sampling.
+I'm an incoming Ph.D. student in [Applied Mathematics and Computational Science](https://amcs.upenn.edu/) at [University of Pennsylvania](https://www.upenn.edu/).
+Previously, I received my B.S. degree in computational science at [University of Science and Technology of China](http://en.ustc.edu.cn/) in June, 2024.
+My research interests include machine learning, scientific computing and sampling.

 *（You can pronounce my name as "Shannon How")*

 Education
 ======
-- 09/2020 — 07/2024(expected): B.S. in Information & Computational Science, [School of Mathematical Sciences](https://math.ustc.edu.cn/ENGLISH/list.htm), [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/)
+- 09/2020 — 06/2024: B.S. in Information & Computational Science, [School of Mathematical Sciences](https://math.ustc.edu.cn/ENGLISH/list.htm), [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/)

 Research Experience
 ======